Our Management Committee

 Rowena is also raising three young children, so she wanted to contribute to an organisation that helps women and children who have experienced family and domestic violence.

-Alan Fairhead GAICD
+Alan Fairhead FAIM

-Alan Fairhead is an experienced strategist, business planner, facilitator, project manager, and organisational change specialist with over 25 years of practice leading and managing strategic programs for various expansive and multi-faceted West Australian government agencies.
+Alan Fairhead is an experienced strategist, business planner, facilitator, project manager, and organisational change specialist with over 25 years of practice leading and managing strategic programs within the private, public, and mining sectors.
+His field of expertise includes organisational change management, strategic and business planning, governance and reporting, policy development, and outcomes-based management.

-Alan has performed various senior leadership roles for the Department of Communities, WA Police Force, Department of Racing, Gaming and Liquor, and within the local government sector.
+Alan has performed various senior leadership roles for Rio Tinto, Department of Communities, WA Police Force, Department of Racing, Gaming and Liquor, and within the local government sector.
 During his 12-year tenure at the WA Police Force, he played an integral role in the planning and developing of various community-orientated strategies, including Crime Prevention, Road Safety, and Family and Domestic Violence.

-With a Graduate Certificate in Applied Management and a Graduate Certificate in Public Sector Management, Alan is an Associate Fellow with the Australian Institute of Management WA and volunteers on their Professional Managers’ Network and Mentoring Program.
+With a Graduate Certificate in Leadership and Management, Alan is a Fellow member with the Australian Institute of Management WA, and volunteers on their Professional Managers’ Network.
 Alan has a young daughter and is extremely passionate about assisting Orana House in delivering on its mission to end family and domestic violence in the local community.

 Tony Lazzara